tyxuan02/MentalDisorderAmongGenZPredictor/README.md

 ### Note
-Clone Final.R to your repository and run it on your R
+Clone Final.R to your repository and run it on your R studio